Rising Stars

 “This is a great programme that I highly recommend.
 No other programme at this stage of your career can see you having valuable discussions with CEO’s or other influential people within our sector.
 The technical insights, meetings with regulators plus the network I have built this year would not have been possible any other way.
 Also, you will make some great friends in your fellow Rising Stars!”

-Dan Cassidy, 2023 Rising Star and Water Technical Officer (West Cumbria), United Utilities
+Dan Cassidy, 2023 Rising Star and Water Technical Officer (West Cumbria) at United Utilities

 “Rising Stars is a once-in-a-lifetime opportunity.
 I have had opportunities I wouldn’t usually experience; my network has grown, my knowledge has expanded and I have made friends for life.”

-Grace Wilson, 2022 Rising Star and Major Infrastructure Assistant Project Manager, Anglian Water
+Grace Wilson, 2022 Rising Star and Major Infrastructure Assistant Project Manager at Anglian Water

 “The Rising Star programme has been a massive boost to my confidence and has opened up a lot of new learning opportunities for me.”